Torture during the 2011 Bahraini uprising: Yousif Ahmed Muwali

 Yousif Ahmed Muwali went missing on 9 January 2012.
 When his family filed a missing persons report on 11 January 2012, they were told by a police officer that Yousif was at the General Directorate of Criminal Investigations and Forensic Evidence (CID) in Adliya.
-The Ministry of the Interior denied having Mulawi in their custody.
+The Ministry of the Interior denied having Muwali in their custody.
 They claimed that he had drowned and his body had been found after being washed ashore on the Amwaj Islands on 13 January 2012.
 The death certificate indicated that death had occurred approximately 2 days previously.

 MOI proceeded to carry out an autopsy without obtaining the consent of the family, who were not allowed to see the body until the following morning.
-Mulawi's uncle told the family's lawyer Hanan AlAradi that there were obvious signs of torture on his nephew's head and neck, cigarette burns on his arms and bruises on various parts of the body.
-Despite the family's claim that Mulawi had been tortured to death the Ministry of the Interior insisted that the cause of death had been drowning.
+Muwali's uncle told the family's lawyer Hanan AlAradi that there were obvious signs of torture on his nephew's head and neck, cigarette burns on his arms and bruises on various parts of the body.
+Despite the family's claim that Muwali had been tortured to death the Ministry of the Interior insisted that the cause of death had been drowning.

 Al Wefaq called for an international independent investigation in the case, alleging a loss of all confidence in the integrity of the Bahraini judiciary and security forces.
-The body was only handed back to the family on 21 January 2012 – 10 days after Mulawi's death.
+The body was only handed back to the family on 21 January 2012 – 10 days after Muwali's death.
 The funeral took place in Muharraq the same day.

-In May, the Bahraini government was forced to deny independent autopsy evidence that Mowali had been electrocuted and otherwise tortured by the police until he lost consciousness; Mowali was then dumped in water while still unconscious, and he drowned.
+In May, the Bahraini government was forced to deny independent autopsy evidence that Muwali had been electrocuted and otherwise tortured by the police until he lost consciousness; Muwali was then dumped in water while still unconscious, and he drowned.